IDayanandJagtap/Scout/ReadMe.md

 -   **Content Verification**: Verifies the content of PDFs to ensure they are MSDS files.
 -   **File Management**: Renames and moves verified PDFs to designated folders.
 -   **Web Scraping**: Recursively scrapes websites for PDF links.
--   **CSV Report Generation**: Generates a detailed report of the processed files.
+-   **JSON Report Generation**: Generates a detailed report of the processed files.
--   **Logging**: Logs the process for debugging and monitoring.

 ## Requirements